oroinc/documentation/user_guide/data_management_grids.rst

 .. hint::

-    If you have reached a View page or Create/Edit form from a grid, and now click  link to get back to the grid, it will look identical to when you left it (the same filters and order will still be applied)..
+    If you have reached a View page or Create/Edit form from a grid, and now click  link to get back to the grid, it will look identical to when you left it (the same filters and order will still be applied).